-Oberteuringen, February 5, 2021 – IHSE awarded research funding from the German Federal Ministry of Transport and Digital Infrastructure (BMVI) for the development of a smart-city control center as part of the ALFRIED project.
+Oberteuringen, February 5, 2021 – IHSE awarded research funding from the German Federal Ministry for Digital and Transport (BMDV) for the development of a smart-city control center as part of the ALFRIED project.

 ALFRIED is the automated and connected driving in logistics programme being undertaken at the Friedrichshafen test site by the IWT (Institute for Advanced Training, Knowledge and Technology Transfer).
 The programme is a unique cooperation between several technology leaders and industry specialists.

 The aim of the project is to develop a comprehensive, complex mobility system.
 It will develop a future-proof, sustainable mobility system through automated and networked driving and test them in real traffic at the Friedrichshafen test site using inner-city goods transport as an example.

 IHSE develops novel smart city control center

 The focus of the programme is on the foundation of a technological infrastructure that optimizes and controls heterogeneous traffic of the future with traditional and autonomous traffic participants, including public transport.